dmpe/django-wohn/README.md

 #### 1.1.2 Collect static files

 This also acts as a sort of test that can identify some errors early on.
+It also uploads static and media files directly to the Azure blob container.

 ```
 python3 manage.py collectstatic
 ```

-### 1.2 Prepare migrations files
+### 1.1.3 Prepare migrations files

 - Find and delete all `migrations` folders